MEDATTA0/foundation_project/README.md

 ### Prerequisites

-Before running the frontend, make sure you have the following installed:
+Before running the frontend, make sure you have the following installed on your device:

 - **Node.js** (v18 or higher recommended)
 - **npm** or **yarn** package manager